header source

 Overview

-A Hat in Time is a 3D action game released on Steam in October 2017.
-It has nearly 8,000 reviews and boasts an "Overwhelmingly Positive" rating.
+This is a 3D action game released on the Steam store in October 2017.

 The protagonist is an alien who uses the power of hats to progress through stages.